Stand by Me (Ben E. King song): 1980s

-Julian Lennon, son of John Lennon, performed the song at a spring 1985 concert, seen in the 1985 home video release Stand by Me: A Portrait of Julian Lennon.
-This version later appeared on the soundtrack to the 1986 film, Playing for Keeps.
 U2 performed the song with Bruce Springsteen at the John F. Kennedy Stadium (Philadelphia) concert on September 25, 1987, during the Joshua Tree Tour.

 Anita Mui recorded the Cantonese version for her 1987 Cantonese album Mung Leui Gung Tseui.
 In 1988, Mui's version was awarded as one of top ten gold songs by Hong Kong telecommunication stations RTHK and by TVB.
 After Mui's death in 2003, Hong Kong singers and actors Miriam Yeung, Denise Ho, Alex To, Edmond Leung, band members of Grasshopper, Andy Hui, and William So performed Mui's version at Anita Mui.
 10. Memory.
 Music.
 Gather. (梅艷芳。10。思念。音樂。會), the December 30, 2013, tribute concert for Mui.

+In 1989, skate punk band Pennywise covered the song as the final track of their EP Wildcard.
+Los Angeles Times reviewer Lorraine Ali described the rendition as "joking".
+Trouser Press reviewer Jack Rabid described it as "silly, sped-up".

-1990s
+1990s and 2000s

 In a 1995 music video entitled Disney's Timon & Pumbaa in "Stand by Me", Timon performs the song with slightly altered lyrics, while every time Timon sings the chorus, Pumbaa survives physical mishaps and ferocious creatures.
 A trio of frogs then finish the song at the end.
-It's the only media in the series to use digital ink and paint.
-It was shown before Tom and Huck in theaters.

 A version of the song was released by American R&B group 4 the Cause as their debut single in 1998.
 It was a number-one hit in Switzerland, reached number two of the Austrian and German singles charts and number three in New Zealand, and was a top-ten hit in several other countries.

+In May 2007 American singer and rapper Sean Kingston remade and sampled the song, calling it "Beautiful Girls" for Kingston's eponymous debut album.
+"Beautiful Girls" went on to be a smash hit and Kingston's signature song.